BrianInGermany/BrianInGermany.github.io/_posts/2020-10-20-Grafana-and-Nodered.markdown

   grok_patterns = ["%{NUMBER:value:float}"]
 ```

 The above was recommended by the creator.
-But I also added my credentials to this file (I am on a local network, so I don't see a security risk here):
+But I also added my credentials to this file (I am on a local network, so I don't see a big security risk here):

 ```conf
 [[outputs.influxdb]]